jacobrosenthal/ble-bean/README.md

 connectedBean.setColor(new Buffer([255,255,255]), callback(error));
 ```

-If theres something I haven implemented you can create it yourself with the send command.
+If theres something I haven't implemented you can create it yourself with the send command.
 See commands.js for commandBuffers to use:
 ```
 connectedBean.send(commandBuffer, dataBuffer, callback(error));
 ```